-Subject to adjustment in the event of stock splits, stock dividends and other similar events, awards may be made under the 2023 Plan (any or all of which awards may be in the form of incentive stock options) for up to a number of shares of common stock equal to the sum of: (i) 9,000,000 shares of our common stock; and (ii) such additional number of shares of common stock (up to 10,884,677) as is equal to the sum of (x) the number of shares of common stock reserved for issuance under the 2013 Plan that remain available for grant under the 2013 Plan immediately prior to the date that the 2023 Plan is approved by the company's stockholders, and (y) the number of shares of common stock subject to awards granted under our 2013 Plan or our 2007 plan that are outstanding as of the date of stockholder approval of the 2023 Plan which awards expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the company at their original issuance price pursuant to a contractual repurchase right (subject, however, in the case of incentive stock options to any limitations under the Code).
+Subject to adjustment in the event of stock splits, stock dividends and other similar events, awards may be made under the 2023 Plan (any or all of which awards may be in the form of incentive stock options, provided that the total number of shares under incentive stock options made under the 2023 Plan shall not exceed 9,000,000 shares of our common stock) for up to a number of shares of common stock equal to the sum of: (i) 9,000,000 shares of our common stock; and (ii) such additional number of shares of common stock as is equal to the number of shares of common stock subject to awards granted under our 2013 Plan or our 2007 plan that are outstanding as of the date of stockholder approval of the 2023 Plan which awards expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the company at their original issuance price pursuant to a contractual repurchase right (subject, however, in the case of incentive stock options to any limitations under the Code).
 Shares of common stock issued under the 2023 Plan may consist in whole or in part of authorized but unissued shares or treasury shares.